sammathewt/interview-exercise/README.md

 - Work through the below tasks
 - Tidy up the code as you go
 - Do as much as you can in an hour
+- If you can't finish a task don't panic, just move on
 - Submit a PR for us to review [instructions here]("https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork")

 ## Tasks